Particular/docs.particular.net/nservicebus/nhibernate/index.md

 ### Using configuration convention

-NServiceBus then picks up the connection setting from your `app.config` from `connectionStrings` and `appSettings` sections.
+NServiceBus then picks up the connection setting from the `app.config` from `connectionStrings` and `appSettings` sections.
 The convention used for `appSettings` does not allow you to define settings specific for a single persistence concern.
 If you need this level of granularity, you need to use code-based approach.

-NOTE: When using SQL 2012 you need to change the dialect to `MsSql2012Dialect`.
+NOTE: When using SQL 2012 change the dialect to `MsSql2012Dialect`.

 NOTE: Additional dialects are available in the NHibernate.Dialect namespace, [NHibernate documentation.](http://nhibernate.info/doc/)